frida/frida-website/_i18n/en/_docs/javascript-api.md

 You may also add `-l example.js` to load some JavaScript next to it.
-The JavaScript code may use the global variable named `cm` to access the CModule object, but only after [`rpc.exports.init()`](#rpc-exports) has been called, so do any initialization depending on the CModule there.
+The JavaScript code may use the global variable named `cm` to access the CModule object, but only after [`rpc.exports.init()`](#rpc-exports) has been called, so perform any initialization depending on the CModule there.
 You may also inject symbols by assigning to the global object named `cs`, but this must be done *before* [`rpc.exports.init()`](#rpc-exports) gets called.

 Here's an example: